enjaku4/rabarber/README.md

 end
 ```

+The method can be overridden in different controllers, providing flexibility in handling unauthorized access attempts.

 ## View Helpers

 Rabarber also provides a couple of helpers that can be used in views: `visible_to(*roles, &block)` and `hidden_from(*roles, &block)`.
 To use them, simply include `Rabarber::Helpers` in the desired helper.
 Usually it is `ApplicationHelper`, but it can be any helper of your choice.